sicoco/Minicranebot/Arduino cnc shield/Arduino pin setting.md

  2. Add glue gun on gripper to increase friction. fixed
  3. Is Cooling enough?
  4. Endstop need to get closer a little to the counterweight. fixed
  5. Why counterweight is not moving in initialization?
-Using runSpeed wrongly?
+Using runSpeed wrongly?  fixed
  6. Connect servo L and R correctly
  7. Waist timing belt getting loose
  8. Cable entangling between car and arm.
-Make waist a little taller
+Make waist a little taller. fixed
  9. Waist plate is bending due to heavy counterweight.
 Make thicker waist plate.　fixed
  10. Why MPU6050_tockn not working properly?
-Check thoroughly.  fixed 11.Complete feedback control on arm
+Check thoroughly.  fixed
+ 11. Complete feedback control on arm. fixed
+ 12. Elbow motor gearbox may have some problem, high friction
+ 13. tuning sensor offsets and servo angle offset parameters
+ 14. tuning Kp and error width
+ 15. add tensioner on waist yaw timing belt, too loose now.